• Skip to primary navigation

 • Water - you’ll need enough water to keep the ingredients submerged.

-A glass measuring cup full of broth and sitting on a countertop.
+A glass measuring cup full of chicken broth and sitting on a countertop.

 1. Put ingredients in a pot.
 In a large stockpot, add the chicken bones, carrots, onion, garlic, celery and bay leaves.
 Fill the pot with enough cold water to cover the ingredients.